ArminJo/arduino-test-compile/README.md

 [![Build Status](https://github.com/ArminJo/arduino-test-compile/workflows/arduino-test-compile-ActionTest/badge.svg)](https://github.com/ArminJo/arduino-test-compile/actions)
 [![Build Status](https://github.com/ArminJo/arduino-test-compile/workflows/arduino-test-compile-ScriptTest/badge.svg)](https://github.com/ArminJo/arduino-test-compile/actions)

-This action does a test-compile of one or more [Arduino programs](https://github.com/ArminJo/Arduino-Simple-DSO/tree/master) in a repository for different boards, each with different compile parameters.<br/>
+This action does a test-compile of one or more [Arduino programs](https://github.com/ArminJo/Arduino-Simple-DSO/tree/master) in a repository for different boards, each with different compile parameters.

-It can be used e.g. to test-compile all examples contained in an [Arduino library repository](https://github.com/ArminJo/NeoPatterns/tree/master/examples).<br/>
+It can be used e.g. to test-compile all examples contained in an [Arduino library repository](https://github.com/ArminJo/NeoPatterns/tree/master/examples).

 The action is a "composite run steps" action which uses the [arduino-cli program](https://github.com/arduino/arduino-cli) for compiling.
-All the work like loading libraries, installing board definitions and setting parameters is orchestrated by the [arduino-test-compile.sh](arduino-test-compile.sh) bash script.<br/>
+All the work like loading libraries, installing board definitions and setting parameters is orchestrated by the [arduino-test-compile.sh](arduino-test-compile.sh) bash script.

 In case of a compile error the **complete compile output** is logged in the *Compile all examples...* step, otherwise only a **green check** is printed.
-Examples can be found [here](https://github.com/ArminJo/ServoEasing/actions).<br/>
+Examples can be found [here](https://github.com/ArminJo/ServoEasing/actions).

 If you want to test compile a sketch, **it is not required that the sketch resides in a directory with the same name (as Arduino IDE requires it) or has the extension .ino**.
 Internally the file is renamed to be .ino and the appropriate directory is created on the fly at `/home/runner/<sketch-name>` for test-compiling.
-See [parameter `sketch-names`](arduino-test-compile#sketch-names).<br/>
+See [parameter `sketch-names`](arduino-test-compile#sketch-names).

 Since version 0.11.0 of arduino-cli, the **generated files** (.bin, .hex, .elf, .eep etc.) can be found in the build/<FQBN> subfolder of the example directory `$GITHUB_WORKSPACE/src/<example_name>`  or in `$HOME/<sketch-name>` for files not residing in a directory with the same name.<br/>

 # Hints
-- If you require a custom library for your build, add an extra step for [loading a custom library](#using-custom-library). **Be aware to use the `path:` parameter for checkout, otherwise checkout will overwrite the last checkout content.**<br/>
+- If you require a custom library for your build, add an extra step for [loading a custom library](#using-custom-library).<br/>
+**Be aware to use the `path:` parameter for checkout, otherwise checkout will overwrite the last checkout content.**<br/>
 Take care that the path parameter matches the pattern `*Custom*` like [here](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/.github/workflows/TestCompile.yml#L24).

 - If you have problems with you workflow file, you find additional information in the output if you set the [flags](#debug-compile-and-debug-install) `debug-compile` and / or `debug-install` to `true`.<br/>

-- If actions / workflow for your repository is not enabled, select `Allow all actions` it in your repositorys *Settings/Actions* menu.
+- If actions / workflow for your repository is not enabled, select `Allow all actions` it in your repositorys *Settings -> Actions -> General* menu.

 # Inputs
 See [action.yml](https://github.com/ArminJo/arduino-test-compile/blob/master/action.yml) for comprehensive list of parameters.